SunnyDayDev/fusion-tdd-plugin/README.md

 <img src="docs/resources/minimal_required_settings.png" width="700" alt="Token and project package placed in text fields"/>

-Further, in the IDE, create a project, create a Kotlin class, a target function with an empty body, write tests for it and start generation.
+Further, create a project in the IDE, create a Kotlin class, a target function with an empty body, write tests for it and start generation.

 <img src="docs/resources/fusion_tdd_simple_trailer.gif" alt="Animated example of usage"/>